MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Get-MgBetaPolicyCrossTenantAccessPolicyDefault.md

 ---
-external help file: Microsoft.Graph.Beta.Identity.SignIns-help.xml Module Name: Microsoft.Graph.Beta.Identity.SignIns online version: https://learn.microsoft.com/powershell/module/microsoft.graph.beta.identity.signins/get-mgbetapolicycrosstenantaccesspolicydefault
+external help file:
+Module Name: Microsoft.Graph.Beta.Identity.SignIns
+online version: https://learn.microsoft.com/powershell/module/microsoft.graph.beta.identity.signins/get-mgbetapolicycrosstenantaccesspolicydefault
 schema: 2.0.0
-ms.prod: identity-and-sign-in
 ---

 # Get-MgBetaPolicyCrossTenantAccessPolicyDefault

 ## SYNOPSIS
 Read the default configuration of a cross-tenant access policy.
-This default configuration may be the service default assigned by Azure AD (isServiceDefault is true) or may be customized in your tenant (isServiceDefault is false).
+This default configuration may be the service default assigned by Microsoft Entra ID (isServiceDefault is true) or may be customized in your tenant (isServiceDefault is false).

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgPolicyCrossTenantAccessPolicyDefault](/powershell/module/Microsoft.Graph.Identity.SignIns/Get-MgPolicyCrossTenantAccessPolicyDefault?view=graph-powershell-1.0)
+This API is available in the following national cloud deployments.

 ## SYNTAX